Pharmacologic: enzyme inhibitors

 Advise patient and family/caregivers that fatigue and weakness are likely and may be severe.
 Functional abilities may be limited, and patient may need to use assistive devices during ambulation.

-Advise patient about the likelihood of GI reactions such as nausea, vomiting, constipation, diarrhea, loss of ...
+Advise patient about the likelihood of GI reactions ...